 My husband and I are alcoholics of the European fashion.
-This doesn’t really mean we’re alcoholics at all, it just means, generally, everyday there is some sort of alcohol consumed in our home whether that may be just a beer, glass of wine, or vodka-infused hot cocoa in my case.
+This doesn’t really mean we’re alcoholics at all, it just means, generally, everyday there is some sort of alcohol consumed in our home whether that may be just a beer, a glass of wine, or vodka-infused hot cocoa in my case.
 According to some American standards that makes us alcoholics, but I digress.
 We also have four kids — four kids who were once very curious, grabby toddlers with impressive ingenuity.
 Much like everything in our home they are not supposed to have, my children insisted on attempting to pilfer alcoholic beverages.
 I am ashamed to admit at least one of them succeeded in stealing a sip, and that clever lad is far from the first child to do so.

 As you likely know all alcohol that is marketed for sale — this naturally excludes moon shine or home brew — has an alcohol percentage.
-Your average beer for example is somewhere around 4 to 6%, where as your average vodka is more like 30 to 35%.
-Note that if there is no percentage on the packaging, this means the alcohol content is below 5%.
+Your average beer for example is somewhere around 4 to 6 percent, where as your average vodka is more like 30 to 35 percent.
+Note that if there is no percentage on the packaging, this means the alcohol content is below 5 percent.
 If your toddler managed to get a small amount of any alcohol, while it’s not going to win you a parenting award, it’s harmless.
 Now, if the quantity was a little more than a sip, or it was something like Everclear with very high alcohol content, you could have a problem.

 Watch for signs of intoxication or seek medical attention

 In a small child, signs of intoxication will show fairly quickly.
 While my children have never managed to drink enough to get that far, signs would be similar to those seen in adults, things such as impaired balance, flushed appearance, and confusion.
 In the event symptoms are mild, offer plenty of water and food and don’t let it happen again.
 You may call poison control at: 1-800-222-1222 if in doubt.

 What are the risks of alcohol exposure in toddlers?